Travelling Between Southampton And London

 A Great Salisbury, Stonehenge and Windsor Castle Day Trip Between Southampton And London

 On this return to London for 3 days, we enjoyed a Salisbury, Stonehenge and Windsor Castle day trip between Southampton and London.
 Although, doing all 3 in a long day did not really give us enough time at each spot.
-So we might recommend spreading these day trips out if you visit from London.
+So we might recommend spreading these out as day trips from London.

 We were sorry we did not get the day trip that included a stop at the Roman ruins in Bath.
 But that was a great excursion for another trip to London.